 [About 125 seeds/gram]

-Sage is a small perennial evergreen plant, with woody stems, grayish leaves, and purplish flowers making it an attractive landscape plant.
+Sage is a small evergreen plant, with woody stems, grayish leaves, and purplish flowers making it an attractive landscape plant.

 As one of the primary culinary herbs in Western cooking, it is used in recipes to flavor salads, soups, stews, meats and even dressings, vinegar and teas.